-Formula 1 tires take a lot of strain over the course of a race.
-They need to withstand a massive force as Formula 1 cars can sometimes corner at speeds of up to 190 miles per hour.
+F1 tires don’t seem to last long compared to your average road car tires.
+But they need to withstand massive forces, as Formula 1 cars can sometimes corner at speeds of up to 190 miles per hour.
 The tires need to be strong enough to endure multiple laps, but just how long F1 tires last can vary widely.

 F1 tires can last anywhere from a few laps up to 50+ laps.
 Formula 1 tires are designed for performance rather than longevity.
 This means that the most durable tires won’t last more than 40 laps (about 120 miles) in most cases, depending on the track conditions and the compound of tires being used.